yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 You may need to implement some form of connection pooling.

 If the number of connections is continuously higher than 80%, your workload may also exceed the capacity of your cluster.
-Consider scaling your cluster by adding vCPUs.
+To add connection capacity, scale your cluster by adding vCPUs or nodes.
 Refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).

 ### Billing alerts